cryptocracy/flows/README.md

 # Requirements:

-The server needs to have node-red, redis, and blockstack installed.
+The server needs to have Node-red, additonal nodes, Redis, and Blockstack installed, before the imported flow will run properly.

 # Additional Requirements Node-Red nodes: